Dipendra Dhakal

 Itinerary of Makalu Base Camp Trek

 On the first day of this exciting journey, you will land in the capital of Nepal, a city of temples, Kathmandu.
 Upon your arrival at the Tribhuvan International Airport, the representative of Adventure Walkway will be there to welcome you and assist in your transfer to the pre-booked hotel in Kathmandu.
-After you are settled and refreshed, we’ll meet for a briefing and short rundown about the trip.
+After you are settled and refreshed, we’ll meet for a briefing and a short rundown about the trip.
 During the evening, you’ll be invited for a Welcome dinner of typical Nepali cuisine as our warm welcome and overnight stay and rest at the hotel before the challenging journey that tomorrow brings.

 Max.
 Altitude: 1350m./4,429ft.
 (Kathmandu)